Quansight-Labs/quansight-labs-site/posts/2021/01/packaging_painpoints_in_2021.md

 - PyPI file size limit ... deep learning, CUDA 11

 _RG: the default file size limit on PyPI is (I believe) 60 MB currently, which is not enough for many libraries with heavy dependencies.
 You must file an issue to ask for an exemption, which can take quite a while to be resolved because PyPI has only a few volunteers.
 See, e.g., [this issue where MXNet asks for a 1 GB limit](https://github.com/pypa/pypi-support/issues/243).
 The issue will get significantly worse with CUDA 11, which is several times larger than CUDA 10.
 Looking at for example [PyTorch wheels](https://pypi.org/project/torch/#files), which are already 776 MB now, that simply won't fit.
-When I asked one of the PyPI maintainers recently the answer was "interesting - that will be a problem"._
+When I asked one of the PyPI maintainers recently, the answer was "interesting - that will be a problem"._

 - Native dependencies for wheels
     - two proposed solutions: pynativelib, or spec to interface with outside packages